WIOA Toolkit: Step-by-Step Guide

 Stackable credentials leading to 21 college credits

-Step 5: Obtain WIOA Training Approval
+Obtaining WIOA Training Approval

-Training program description from EECI
+A training program description from EECI

-Cost breakdown and payment schedule
+A cost breakdown and payment schedule

 Program start and end dates

-EECI Will Provide:
+EECI Will Provide

-Official enrollment packet
+An official enrollment packet

-Program curriculum overview
+A program curriculum overview

 Completion and placement rate data (88% completion, 100% job placement)